Core French Option for Non-Specialists

 Interested candidates are invited to submit an expression of interest by completing this form.

-For more information about the sub-specialization or the application process, please contact:
+For more information about the Core French Option or the application process, please contact:

 For frequent updates and announcements, follow us on Instagram @UBCFrenchEd.